samayo/Autolog/README.md

 	"access.log" 	=> "access.txt",
 ]))->autolog(true, $log::EMAIL);
 ```
-Set up a cronjob to execute the above file, then
+Now, you can set a cronjob that executes the above script every hour then
-autolog will mail you new error that get logged to nginx/php/mariadb.
+autolog will mail you new error that get are found to nginx/php/mariadb.

 It is important to create a simple `access.txt` file so autolog can keep
 the timestamp of it's last error checks.